 With clever minds, we’ve given our suffering all kinds of different names, calling it concern, stress, anxiety, depression, loneliness, sadness, or misery, but essentially it simply means our mind has gone rogue and is now perceived as being beyond our control.
 How often I hear people say, “I just can’t seem to stop thinking about it!
 My mind won’t shut off!”

 No longer able to see that our thoughts and feelings our “ours” but not “us,” the complexion of our emotions is seen as almost entirely circumstantial – meaning, we believe our feelings are just a natural response to what is happening to us in any given moment, therefore we just surrender to them, feeling powerless to do anything but wait for them to pass.
 This is a very debilitating and disempowering premise to approach life from.

-So moving beyond pain involves becoming “mindful” of it.
+So moving beyond suffering involves becoming “mindful” of it.
 But, oh how much energy we exhaust in trying to ignore it!

 Something I try to do in counseling others is to simply have them acknowledge their fear and realize it’s ALL going on within them.
-In doing so, we can then start to deal with the fear and heal ourselves.
+In doing so, we can then start to deal with our fears, insecurities, and past traumas to heal ourselves.
 So, to put an end to this endless chattering in our minds, wreaking havoc on our emotions that are teeming with so many complexions, we look at the irrationality of these thoughts by giving them context and putting them into one of two categories: Love or fear.

 So, rising above the compulsive and capricious nature of our damaging thoughts involves developing our awareness, becoming “mindful,” and paying attention to the messages we’re sending to ourselves.
 Are we loving and honoring ourselves or bullying ourselves with insults that victimize us?